AliSoftware/alisoftware.github.io/_posts/2016-09-06-conferences.md

 The second one will probably be easier, first because I'll already have th experience from the first one, but also because it will be in my country 🇫🇷, with slides and not live-coding, and on a subject I already talked about.
 But hey, you never know how events could turn once on stage, and especially given how talkative I can be, I hope I'll fit into the 30 minutes window that I've been allocated!

 I'm not sure I'm entirely ready for those 😰 but nevertheless I really can't wait to meet a lot of people there and be part of that adventure 🎉!
-I really enjoyed going to conferences last year as an attendee, so this time going as a speaker I really think this is gonna be even more amazing!
+I really enjoyed going to conferences last year as an attendee, so this time going as a speaker I really think this is going to be even more amazing!

 _This also explains why I haven't been very present the last few weeks, quite busy preparing my talks… but worry not, I haven't forgotten about the part 2 of my last article about [Closure Capture Semantics](/swift/closures/2016/07/25/closure-capture-1/) and will hopefully resume my blogging around october after that!_